Creating the villages of the future (in cities and suburbs)

 Hopefully just by talking about your neighbourhood as a village has made it feel more intimate, more tangible.

 To get your village up and running – use all the tools available to you.
 Work with your local leaders.
 Become a local leader.
 Network like crazy.
-Create a village network.
 Use the various social media tools.
 Facebook groups, Nextdoor, Twitter, Instagram, Whatsapp.
 Create a local newsletter / magazine.
 Create a website where the information about your village can be housed – so often all that wonderful local history disappears in social media newsfeed or gathers dust in a local library.
 Run events.
 Get other local people involved.
 Set an example.
-Create the apparatus of a village.
 Make sure it is not driven around some cult of personality.
-Find something that people can be passionate about – a local park, a shopping parade, tackling litter.
+Find something that people can be passionate about – a local park, a shopping parade, or tackling litter.

 An important (in-fact critical) thing in all this, is that as much as your work is about the end results – the nicer park, or the more vibrant shopping parade, it’s actually more about the journey, involving the whole community in deciding its own destiny and being involved in delivering it.